60 seconds, motherfuckers. Just hang on for 60-fucking ticks. Christ, this is dick-sandwich time.

 "YOUR'E BAD LUCK IS WHAT YOU ARE!
 YOU'RE ROTTEN STINKING BAD LUCK!"

 "So I don't have to rake the leaves then?
 Thanks!"
-Char runs off to her room.
+Char runs off.

+Wife's pissed again.
 "Jake!
-Your daughter is not the reason the Dolphins are terrible."
+Your daughter is not the reason the Dolphins are terrible!"

 But Jake had done the math.
 Like Abraham accepting the abhorrent word of God about Isaac's unfortunate future, Jake knew exactly what to do.
 For the good of the Dolphin Nation, Jake knew just what to do.